cbos/observable-framework-and-allestoringen/src/index.md

 ## Capture data from DownDetector / Allestoringen

+When an incident occurs, customers report problems pretty quickly.
+[DownDetector](https://downdetector.com) and [Allestoringen (Dutch version reporting Dutch companies)](https://allestoringen.nl) provide a nice overview of the problems.
+That data can be a starting point for your own incident report to indicate the customer impact.

 There are kind of ways to capture data for the reports.
 That is described in the following link:
 https://observablehq.com/framework/data-loaders